The Swan Archives

 The thirty second radio spot for the revised campaign was similar to the audio for the TV spots, but with some really retro echoey reverb applied to the words, Phantom of the Paradise.
 We're so glad they ditched Wolfman Jack.

-The centerpiece to Pressman's campaign, the "Style C" poster with the Corben artwork.
+The centerpiece to Pressman's campaign, the 27" x 41" "Style C" poster with the Corben artwork.
 The copyright notice on the poster specifies that the art is owned by Pressman Williams, rather than Fox, reflecting the fact that it was the producer, rather than the distributor, who commissioned the artwork.

 The 30" x 40" rolled cardboard version of the "Style C" poster.